nasa/fprime/docs/documentation/user-manual/cmake/cmake-api.md

 - [API](../../reference/api/cmake/API.md): Module API function documentation
 - [Options](../../reference/api/cmake/options.md): Runtime build options

-This documentation is generated from the source code available [here](https://github.com/nasa/fprime/tree/devel/cmake).
+This documentation is generated from [the source code](https://github.com/nasa/fprime/tree/devel/cmake).
 Below is a description of some of the main API functionalities.

 ## Toolchain and Platform Documentation